“That is Not What I Meant” Doesn’t Cut it!

 “You Attract More Bees with Honey”

 But think about it.
 What type of impression do you think this approach will have?
-Any consultant worth their salt would run in the opposite direction of a potential client that approached them in this manner.
+Any consultant worth their salt would likely run in the opposite direction of a potential client that approached them in this manner.

 You Type It; You Mean It

-Their response ended with “It was not meant to be personal, so please do not take it that way.”
+Their response ended with, “It was not meant to be personal, so please do not take it that way.”
 But that is what and how they typed — to me.
 That made it personal.

 Have you communicated with people who just type what they want without taking a moment to review if their questions/challenges are apropos or even accurate?
-If not, you are lucky!
+If not, you are lucky.

-With that said “It was not meant” or “didn’t mean to” doesn’t fly if you type it!
-If you find yourself starting to type “I didn’t mean it…” also humbly apologize and clear the air.
+Why would you type something you didn’t mean?
+If you start to type “I didn’t mean it…” just humbly apologize and clear the air.
 Don’t make excuses — own it.

 You Know What Happens When You Assume?

-And, if you don’t want to make that effort, don’t be surprised when the response you receive is not what you desired — that is if you get one at all.
+And, if you don’t want to make that effort, don’t be surprised when the response you receive is not what you desired.
+That is, if you get one at all.